The Wachowskis

-Following the commercial success of the Matrix series, the Wachowskis wrote and produced the 2005 film V for Vendetta, an adaptation of the graphic novel by Alan Moore and David Lloyd, and in 2008 released the film Speed Racer, a live-action adaptation of the Japanese anime series.
+Following the commercial success of the Matrix series, the Wachowskis wrote and produced the 2005 film V for Vendetta, an adaptation of the graphic novel by Alan Moore and David Lloyd, and in 2008 released Speed Racer, a live-action adaptation of the Japanese anime series.
 Their next film, Cloud Atlas, based on the novel by David Mitchell and co-written and co-directed by Tom Tykwer, was released in 2012.
 Their film Jupiter Ascending and the Netflix series Sense8, the latter of which they co-created with J. Michael Straczynski, debuted in 2015; the second season of Sense8 ended the series in 2018 and was Lana's first major project without Lilly.

 Since the series finale of Sense8, the Wachowskis have been working separately on different projects: Lilly directed, wrote, and executive-produced several episodes of Showtime's Work in Progress (2019) with creators Abby McEnany and Tim Mason, while Lana filmed The Matrix Resurrections, written with Mitchell and Aleksandar Hemon, which was released in December 2021.

 Early lives and careers

-Lana was born in Chicago in 1965; Lilly was born two and a half years later, in 1967.
+Lana and Lilly were born in Chicago, Illinois in 1965 and 1967, respectively.
 Their mother, Lynne (née Luckinbill), was a nurse and painter.
 Their father, Ron Wachowski, was a businessman of Polish descent.
-Their uncle is an actor and Primetime Emmy Award-winning producer, Laurence Luckinbill.
+Their uncle is Laurence Luckinbill, an actor and Primetime Emmy Award-winning producer.
 Ron and Lynne died five weeks apart in the late 2010s.
 Lana and Lilly have two other sisters, Julie and Laura.
 Julie was assistant coordinator for the film Bound; she is a novelist and screenwriter.

-The Wachowskis attended the Kellogg Elementary School in Chicago's Beverly area, and graduated from Whitney Young High School, known for its performing arts and science curriculum, in 1983 and 1985.
+The Wachowskis attended the Kellogg Elementary School in Chicago's Beverly area, and graduated from Whitney Young High School, known for its performing arts and science curriculum, in 1983 and 1985, respectively.
 Former classmates recall them playing Dungeons & Dragons and working in the school's theater and TV program.

-Lana went to Bard College, in New York state; Lilly attended Emerson College, in Boston.
+Lana went to Bard College, in Annandale-on-Hudson, New York; Lilly attended Emerson College, in Boston, Massachusetts.
 Each dropped out before graduating, and they ran a house-painting and construction business in Chicago.

 Beginning in 1993, they wrote several issues of Ectokid for Marvel Comics' Razorline imprint (created by horror novelist Clive Barker), which were credited to Lana.
 They also wrote for the series Clive Barker's Hellraiser and Clive Barker's Nightbreed for Marvel's Epic Comics imprint.